AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Get a cert.
 	- Watch conference talks.
 	- Gamification / CTFs.
-	- Complete courses from places like WeHackPurple.com / udemy / etc
+	- Complete courses from places like WeHackPurple.com / udemy / etc.
+- Things you can do at work:
+	- Ask for formal training at work.
+	- Create a knowledgebase of tips you want to share.
+	- Go to work conferences.
+	- Teach newbies on the team.
+	- Volunteer to do a talk.
+	- Block off calendar time to train.
+	- Volunter for tasks / tiger teams.
+- Things you can do FOR your employees:
+	- Crea